-Benefit provisions of the defined benefit (DB) pension plan are established by state statute, which may be amended.
-Public Act 300 of 1980, as amended, establishes eligibility and benefit provisions for the defined benefit pension plan.
+Benefit provisions of the defined benefit (DB) pension plan and the postemployment healthcare plan are established by state statute, which may be amended.
+Public Act 300 of 1980, as amended, establishes eligibility and benefit provisions for the defined benefit pension plan and the postemployment healthcare plan.

-Depending on the plan option selected, member retirement benefits are calculated as final average compensation times years of services times a pension factor ranging from 1.25 percent to 1.50 percent.
+Depending on the plan option selected, member retirement benefits are calculated as final average compensation times years of services times a pension factor ranging from 1.25 to 1.50 percent.
 The requirements to retire range from attaining the age of 46 to 60 with years of service ranging from 5 to 30 years, depending on when the employee became a member.
-Early retirement is computed in the same manner as a regular pension, but is permanently reduced to 0.50 percent for each full and partial month between the pension effective date and the date the member will attain age 60.
+Early retirement is computed in the same manner as a regular pension, but is permanently reduced 0.50 percent for each full and partial month between the pension effective date and the date the member will attain age 60.
 There is no mandatory retirement age.

-Note 10 - Michigan Public School Employees' Retirement System (Continued)
+Note 11 - Michigan Public School Employees' Retirement System (Continued)